 The applicant will submit the project's goals, objectives, deliverables and timeline in the JustGrants web-based form.
-The projected fiscal year and quarter the objectives and deliverables will be completed is also entered into the form.
+The applicant will also enter the projected fiscal year and quarter that each objective and deliverable will be completed.
 Please refer to the Application Submission Job Aid for step-by-step directions.